Build chords using steps

 All three categories include the same thirteenth interval.
 For example, Cmaj13, Cm13 and C13 all include an A note.

-If you study theory of music or just playing the piano, knowing these relationships can be very helpful for understand and learn chords.
+Whether you're studying music theory or just playing the piano for fun, knowing these relationships can be very helpful for understand and learn chords.

 See also Chord symbols ›